infernojs/inferno-website/src/docs/guides/what-is-jsx.md

 // This is safe:
 const element = <h1>{title}</h1>;
 ```
-By default, Inferno DOM escapes any values embedded in JSX before rendering them.
+By default, InfernoDOM escapes any values embedded in JSX before rendering them.
 Thus it ensures that you can never inject anything that's not explicitly written in your application.
 Everything is converted to a string before being rendered.
 This helps prevent XSS (cross-site-scripting) attacks.

 ---